Marsh & Slogger at this year’s Stafford Bike Show

 10 April, 2018

-The annual Stafford Bike show is just around the corner and once again our Footman James team will be in full force to talk everything classic bike and classic bike insurance related.
+At the annual Stafford Bike Show the Footman James team was in full force - talking everything classic bike and classic bike insurance related.

-Working closely with our partners at the National Motorcycle Museum, we have attained two stunning examples of classic bikes for you to feast your eyes upon.
+Working closely with our partners at the National Motorcycle Museum, we had on display two stunning examples of classic bikes for you to feast your eyes upon.

 1963 500cc Marsh MR4